ChrisPipitone/Payrolls/README.md

 - Clone the repository
 - Make sure the file paths in ConnectionPath.h match reflect where you have the database files saved
 - Run in VS Studio
-- Use the Login credentials provided in the terrible access database files
+- Use the Login credentials provided in the access database files